reecetech/pactman/README.md

 ``````

 You'd then use `pact` to declare pacts between those participants.

+### Writing multiple pacts

+During a test run you're likely to need to write multiple pact interactions for a consumer/provider
+relationship. `pactman` will manage the pact file using some simple rules:

+- When `has_pact_with()` is invoked it will by default remove any existing pact JSON file for the
+  stated consumer & provider.
+- You may invoke `Consumer('Consumer').has_pact_with(Provider('Provider'))` once at the start of
+  your tests.
+This could be done as a pytest module or session fixture, or through some other
+  mechanism and store it in a variable.
+By convention this is called `pact` in all of our examples.
+- If that is not suitable, you may manually indicate to `has_pact_with()` that it should either
+  retain (`file_write_mode="merge"`) or remove (`file_write_mode="overwrite"`) the existing
+  pact file.

 ### Some words about given()
 You use `given()` to indicate to the provider that they should have some state in order to